systemPipeR/systemPipeShiny/README.md

 ![R-CMD-check](https://github.com/systemPipeR/systemPipeShiny/workflows/R-CMD-check/badge.svg)
 <!-- badges: end -->

-`systemPipeShiny`(SPS) a Shiny-based R/Bioconductor package that forms a framework for workflow management and data visualization.
+`systemPipeShiny`(SPS) a Shiny-based R/Bioconductor package that extends the widely used [systemPipeR](http://www.bioconductor.org/packages/release/bioc/html/systemPipeR.html) workflow environment and data visualization with a versatile graphical user interface.

 There is an online demo of [systempipeShiny](https://tgirke.shinyapps.io/systemPipeShiny/).
 This application is hosted by a small server.
 Do not use it for production activities.